 Assault is a very complex area of law with varying levels of seriousness.
-The Criminal Justice Act 1988 states that Common Assault, ABH and GBH are criminal offences determined by the level of foresight, motivation and injury inflicted, and each have different potential consequences and punishments for someone accused or convicted of the crime.
+The Criminal Justice Act 1988 states that common assault, ABH and GBH are criminal offences determined by the level of foresight, motivation and injury inflicted.
+Each offence has different potential consequences and punishments for someone accused or convicted of the crime.

 What is Grievous Bodily Harm (GBH)?

-GBH is a criminal offence under Section 18 and 20 of the Offence Against the Person Act 1861 (OAPA).
-It is the most serious form of non-fatal assault, and can be committed in two ways affecting the level of severity of offence – the difference being whether the crime was committed intentionally or recklessly.
+GBH is classified a criminal offence under Section 18 and 20 of the Offence Against the Person Act 1861 (OAPA).
+Grievous bodily harm is the most serious form of non-fatal assault and can be committed in two ways affecting the level of severity of offence – the difference being whether the crime was committed intentionally or recklessly.

-If inflicted intentionally, contrary to Section 18 of OAPA, the maximum sentence is life imprisonment.
-Injuries sustained by intentional GBH have the potential to be life changing for a victim, as such the penalties for individuals found ‘Guilty’ are highly severe.
-An assault at this level will often include the use of a weapon or the equivalent of a weapon, or striking the victim ferociously and/or for a prolonged period.
+If inflicted intentionally and contrary to Section 18 of OAPA, the maximum penalty for GBH is life imprisonment.
+Injuries sustained by intentional GBH have the potential to be life changing for a victim and as such the penalties for individuals found guilty of this offence are severe.
+An assault at this level will often include the use of a weapon or the equivalent of a weapon, or may involve striking the victim ferociously and/or for a prolonged period.

-The use of a weapon can change the offence that may be charged and, consequently, make a conviction more serious.
-For example, if an accused person were to punch a victim once in the face, resulting in a broken jaw, it can be viewed that the serious injury was not intended.
-However, if a knuckle duster was used, the punch and consequent broken jaw will more likely be considered intentional.
-Seriously harming a victim recklessly but without intent is a Section 20 Assault – a less serious form of GBH.
+The use of a weapon can change the offence that may be charged and consequently make a conviction for GBH more serious.
+For example, if an accused person were to punch a victim once in the face resulting in a broken jaw, it may be assumed that serious injury was not intended.
+However if a knuckle duster was used, the punch and consequent broken jaw will more likely be considered intentional.
+Seriously harming a victim recklessly but without intent is classified as a Section 20 Assault – a less serious form of GBH.

-As the most serious form of assault, the consequences for individuals accused of GBH reflect this.
-The biggest factor in determining the sentence will be whether an offence is contrary to Section 18 (intentional) or Section 20 (reckless).
-However, other factors, like the level of harm caused, will also be considered in determining an appropriate sentence length.
+As the most serious form of assault, the sentences for individuals accused of GBH reflect this.
+The primary factor in determining the sentence will be whether an offence is contrary to Section 18 (intentional) or Section 20 (reckless).
+However other factors – such as the level of harm caused – will also be considered in determining an appropriate sentence length.

 A conviction under Section 20 could sanction a maximum custodial sentence of 5 years, whilst under Section 18 the maximum could be a life sentence.
-Usually sentences range between 3 to 16 years but this depends wholly on the facts of the case.
-If the circumstances highlight ‘mitigating’ factors, then this can indicate a lower level of culpability and result in a sentence as low as a community order.
+Usually sentences range between 3 to 16 years, but this depends wholly on the facts of the individual case.
+If the circumstances highlight any mitigating factors, this can indicate a lower level of culpability and result in a sentence as low as a community order.

-- Injuries caused are severely detrimental to a victim’s health
+- Any injuries caused by the assault will be regarded as severely detrimental to a victim’s health

-- The law distinguishes between intentional GBH and reckless GBH, the former being more serious
+- The law distinguishes between intentional GBH and reckless GBH, with the former being a more serious offence

-- Sentence ranges are broad.
-Ranging from community orders to life imprisonment, depending on the level of injuries and final charge
+- Sentence ranges for GBH are broad.
+Ranging from community orders to life imprisonment, the sentence will depend on the level of injuries and the final charge

-What to do if you arrested for assault?
+What should you do if you’re arrested for assault?